amiabix/ZK-Market-Data-Processor/README.md

 ## Overview

-- **Purpose:** Demonstrate best practices for securely handling public and private inputs in a computation witb ZisK.
+- **Purpose:** Demonstrate best practices for handling public and private inputs with ZisK.
 - **Public input:** Number of hash rounds (`n`)
 - **Private input:** A secret value (32 bytes)
 - **Goal:** Hash the private value `n` times using SHA-256, and output the final hash (split into 8 public values).